 This conflict was not allowed to persist for long.
 In August the Central Committee declared that Mao’s critics were conspiring against the party and the state, and unleashed a nationwide purge of “rightists” that left Mao’s supporters in control at every level of government.
 Peng Dehuai was among those purged: he would never again hold a significant government position.

 More than a year later, in October 1960, a report of widespread starvation reached Li Fuchun, the head of the State Planning Commission.
 A team of senior officials was sent to investigate.
 They found a famine of horrifying dimensions.
-Mao took refuge in ideology:
+Mao again took refuge in ideology:

 Bad people have seized power, causing beatings, deaths, grain shortages and hunger.
 The democratic revolution has not been completed, as feudal forces, full of hatred towards socialism, are stirring up trouble, sabotaging socialist productive forces.29

 Mao began another campaign to root out “class enemies,” but some tentative steps were taken to improve the lot of the peasants.

 The attitude of the leadership did not begin to change until April 1961, when Li Shaoqi, until then an ardent supporter of Mao, returned to his home province.
 He saw for himself the full extent of the famine, and recognized that it was a manmade disaster, not a natural one.
 He reported his observations to the Party’s leaders, stressing that the famine was the result of policy errors but being careful not to underline Mao’s role:

 The center is the principal culprit, we leaders are all responsible, let’s not blame one person or one department alone.30